f1ac0/A500-IDE-RAM/README.md

 # IDE-RAM-A500
-This project is a 2MB autoconfig Fast SRAM and IDE port expansion for Amiga 500 and plus.
+This is a 2MB autoconfig Fast SRAM and IDE port expansion for Amiga 500 and plus.
 I believe the two things that the A500 lacks the most are probably a hard drive, and Fast RAM.

-The project includes a second firmware, providing a 1.5MB (fast) RAM in ranger space (C00000-D7FFFF) together with 512KB MapROM.
-It is targeted for owners of plus or expanded rev8a who want to play old picky games from floppies.
+Using the provided Amiga software, it can be turned into a 1.5MB (fast) RAM in ranger space (C00000-D7FFFF) together with 512KB MapROM.
+This mode is targeted for owners of plus or expanded rev8a who want to play old picky games from floppies.

 Facts about this project :
 - It sits under the CPU : does not block access to the ROM and does not need a relocator.
 - I wanted a mini-IDE port, this is the main reason why I started to create my own board.
-- I thought that it would be neat to have some Fast RAM on the same PCB, and I had a great SRAM chip for another project, PCMCIA-SRAM.
+- I thought that it would be neat to have some Fast RAM on the same 2-layers PCB, and I had a great SRAM chip for another project, PCMCIA-SRAM.
 - The IDE port simulates the one from the A600 so it is bootable with appropriate Kickstarts.
 Like other IDE expansions, it requires two additional signals from the motherboard : INT2 and OVR.
 - By default, the RAM stuff takes the place of the first expansion in the autoconfig chain.
-You need to configure the firmware with config_in/out pins to put it in your autoconfig chain.
-These pins take the place of the secondary LED.
+To use other autoconfig expansions, you need to configure the firmware with config_in/out pins to put it in your autoconfig chain ; these pins take the place of the secondary LED.

 # Acknowledgements
 Thanks Guys :